noman-sajid/js-practice-challenges/Problem-34/PROBLEM.md

 If the number is divisible by both 3 and 5, print "FizzBuzz".

 If it's none of the above, print the number itself.

+Write a function named countVowels that takes a string as an argument.
+The function should return the total count of vowels (a, e, i, o, u) in the string.
+The function should be case-insensitive.

+Example:
+countVowels("hello") should return 2

+countVowels("JavaScript") should return 3